Dopingus/cert-manager-webhook-dynu/README.md

    ```
 ## Use the Certificate

-1. Patch the openshift-ingress-operator to use the new certificate:
+1. Patch the openshift-ingress-operator to load the new certificate:

     ```bash
     kubectl patch --type=merge ingresscontrollers/default --patch '{"spec":{"defaultCertificate":{"name":"ingress-certs-letsencrypt"}}}' -n openshift-ingress